tdsmale/tdsmale.github.io/Jungian.md

 ##### Properties.
 - Worldview: Playful.
 The only thing to take seriously is not taking things seriously.
 - Ideal: Adjudication.
 To speak openly, to dullen secrets, to come to equitably-legislated conclusions.
-- Shadow: Illusion.
-To keep secrets, to be tricked by others, to be out of the loop.
+- Shadow: Obmutescence.
+To keep secrets, to be tongue-tied, to be left out of the loop.
 - Symbiosis: Mutual.
 Ecosystem is implictly reliant on mutual stategies for survival.

 ##### Information Attitudes.